-The Norwegian state pays for the classes at the folk high schools, but the students must pay for their room and board, school trips and other expenses themselves.
+The public welfare system covers the classes at the folk high schools, but the students must pay for their room and board, school trips and other expenses themselves.
 This is all included in the price of a school year.

 You pay between NOK 85,000 and NOK 169,000 a year to attend a folk high school.
 It is the major subject that you select that affects the cost the most.
 The cost also varies depending on what study trip you go on.
 On average, a folk high school year costs NOK 124,878.